Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

-where and after $W$ denotes a wake plane with $\pn =\pe_x$, which is the downstream face of the outer boundary of $S$ and perpendicular to the incoming flow.
-Both $\pGamma$ and $Q_W$ depend only and linearly on the vorticity and thus holds in the linear far field of steady flow or time-averaged unsteady flow such as turbulence.
-By \er{F-2D-2}, the condition for the validity of \er{Taylor-L} is obvious; but now it is also valid for viscous compressible flow.
-We call \er{F-2D-2} the \textit{testable CJ-F formula}, which has also been directly confirmed by a careful Reynolds-averaged Navier-Stokes (RANS) simulation of typical airfoil flow, and thereby enhanced our understanding of the CJ-F theorem.
+{ Evidently,} $\pGamma$ and $Q_W$ depend linearly on the vorticity and thus \er{F-2D-2} { should still hold} in the linear far field of time-averaged { steady} flow such as turbulence, { which has been confirmed by numerical studies (cf.~LZW)}.

-Owing to this progress, the far-field force theory has for the first time been rigorously extended to viscous compressible flow.
-The CJ-F theorem is thus far the only force theory that has the same form in incompressible and compressible flows.
-Therefore, the far-field force theory in two dimensions has been completed.
+Owing to this progress, the far-field force theory has for the first time been rigorously extended to { compressible and viscous} flow.
+The J-F theorem is thus far the only force theory that has the same form in incompressible and compressible flows. { In this sense}, the far-field force theory in two dimensions { is complete}.